 Our History

-Shorinji Kempo first came to New York City around 1980 when various Japanese nationals relocated here to live and work.
-All of them were highly motivated practitioners who had originally learned Shorinji Kempo from well established Japanese branches and university clubs and were very enthusiastic to introduce Shorinji Kempo to one of the world's largest cosmopolitan.
+Shorinji Kempo first came to New York City around 1980 when there was an influx of Japanese practitioners relocating here to live and work.
+All were highly motivated and had originally learned Shorinji Kempo

 Our Dojo